bandprotocol/bandpress/docs/whitepaper.md

 [IMAGE 6]

+To combat against front-running, the bonding curve contract allows users to specify **price limit**, simulating traditional [limit orders](https://www.sec.gov/fast-answers/answerslimithtm.html).
+A transaction will get reverted should it violates the limit condition, saving the user from executing a bad order.

 #### Equation Library

 Band Protocol provides [a generic smart contract](https://medium.com/bandprotocol/encoding-and-evaluating-mathematical-expression-in-solidity-f1bb062fa86e) library to construct arbitrary mathematical expressions in Solidity (also see [video explanation](https://www.youtube.com/watch?v=1rBSn6aC2mQ) for more details).
 Any expression